-To assist with the increased use of motorhomes Forestry and Land Scotland hope to expand the 'Stay the Night' scheme which allows overnight parking at car parks including Jubilee Point, Honeymoon Bridge, Ardgarten, Garadhban Forest, Braeval and Leannach.
+To assist with the increased use of motorhomes Forestry and Land Scotland will be expanding the 'Stay the Night' scheme which allows overnight parking at car parks including Jubilee Point, Honeymoon Bridge, Ardgarten, Garadhban Forest, Braeval and Leannach.
 These spaces are advertised on the Forestry & Land Scotland and National Park Authority websites and are based on first come, first served basis.
 The locations that have been selected are at quieter locations to reduce pressure on busy day visitor car parks.
 Additionally further locations for future overnight parking and motorhome service points will be investigated.

-A trial project jointly led by the National Park Authority and Stirling Council is also soon to begin in key Stirling Council car parks, with remote traffic sensors based on the use of the Internet of Things technology.
+A potential trial is also being considered in key Stirling Council car parks, with remote sensors based on the use of the Internet of Things technology.
 This will assist with weekend car park status updates for visitors, as well as collecting data that can be used to inform future investments in transport service and infrastructure.
 The system if successful has the potential to be expanded geographically and could be used for many other elements of visitor monitoring.